 Wear sunglasses that protect your eyes from UVA and UVB rays when you are outside.

-Wear them even on cloudy days and at high altitudes.
+Wear them even on cloudy days.

 Exercise regularly.
 The CDC states that all adults should avoid inactivity and stresses

 that some physical activity is better than none.
 For substantial health benefits,